rebahozkoc/Parallel_Programming_Project/memory_data_locality/false_sharing/false_sharing_sum/gpt_result_with_paper.md

     }
     }
 ### Results:
-ChatGpt correctly classify the performanse bug in this code without additional information in the prompt and performance of the code was as follows:
+ChatGPT correctly classify the performance bug in this code without additional information in the prompt and performance of the code was as follows:

     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example2$ gcc GPT_false_sharing.c -fopenmp
     elifyildirir@nebula:~/Parallel_Programming_Project/memory_data_locality/example2$ ./a.out